What Is Bad Debt In Singapore? A Deep Dive Into Credit Challenges

 Accounting Entry For Bad Debt

-To recognise this expenditure, the company must execute an accounting transaction to represent the incurred loss accurately.
-Accounting entry for bad debt entails a debit to the expenditure account and a credit to the contra-asset account.
+To recognise this bad debt expense, the company must execute an accounting transaction to represent the incurred loss accurately.
+Accounting entry for bad debt entails a debit to the bad debt expense account and a credit to the contra-asset account, which is the allowance for doubtful accounts.
+This is in line with the principle used in accrual accounting and generally accepted accounting principles (GAAP).

 Suppose settlement is ultimately received for previously written-off bad debts.
-The said amounts will be duly documented in the recovery account.
+The said amounts will be duly documented in the recovery account, known as bad debt recovery.
 In an alternative approach, companies in Singapore can revert the initial transaction when writing off a noncollectable debt, afterwards recording the receipt of payment.

-Following the ‘matching’ accounting principle, enterprises must estimate their debt charges throughout the fiscal year during credit sales.
+Following the ‘matching’ accounting principle, enterprises must estimate their bad debt expense charges throughout the fiscal year during credit sales.
+The matching principle used in accrual accounting and generally accepted accounting principles (GAAP) ensures that revenues and expenses are recorded in the same accounting period.

-The measure of poor debt allocation is possible using the following two different approaches as per Singapore’s financial practices:
+The measure of bad debt expense allocation is possible using the following two different approaches as per Singapore’s financial practices:

-In the percentage sales method, the debt estimation is generated using historical data as a foundation, and a constant proportion applicable to total sales.
+In the percentage sales method, the debt expense can be estimated using historical data as a foundation, and a constant proportion applicable to total sales.
+This historical experience with bad debt helps in determining the bad debt expense for the period.

 As an illustration, historical patterns indicate that 3% of a company’s sales are often uncollectible, given sales amounting to $100,000.
-The estimated debt for the year would be $3,000.
+The estimated bad debt expense for the year would be $3,000.

-Here the company will add up all of its aged accounts receivable to determine the total amount likely to be uncollectible.
-Next, it will calculate percentages of delinquent debt for each age range based on norms and statistics from the sector.
+Here the company will add up all of its aged accounts receivable to determine the total amount likely to become uncollectible.
+Next, it will calculate percentages of delinquent and bad debt for each age range based on norms and statistics from the sector.

 As accounts receivables mature, default risk increases and collections decline.
 Dun and Bradstreet say the collection rate is 69.6% for accounts receivable older than 90 days.
 After six months, this percentage reduces until 52.1%; after a year, it is 22.8%.